-EDU 315 - Second Language Acquisition & Pedagogy for the English Language Learner, 3 credit hours Prerequisite(s): EDU 203, EDU 205 or EDU 206.
-Non-EDU majors: Sophomore standing.
+EDU 315 - Second Language Acquisition & Pedagogy for the English Language Learner, 3 credit hours Prerequisite(s): EDU 211D & Sophomore Standing.

 This course will provide an introduction to the psycholinguistics, sociolinguistics and issues relating to learning English as a Second Language.
 The course will also cover theories of Second Language Acquisition and various approaches to teaching English to speakers of other languages.
 A field experience is required.